pymc-devs/pymc-examples/examples/generalized_linear_models/GLM-simpsons-paradox.myst.md

 ![](https://upload.wikimedia.org/wikipedia/commons/f/fb/Simpsons_paradox_-_animation.gif)

 This paradox can be resolved by assuming a causal DAG which includes how the main predictor variable _and_ group membership influence the outcome variable.
-We demonstrate an example where we _don't_ incorporate group membership (so our causal DAG is wrong, or in other words out model is misspecified).
+We demonstrate an example where we _don't_ incorporate group membership (so our causal DAG is wrong, or in other words our model is misspecified).
 We then show 2 wayes to resolve this by including group membership as causal influence upon the outcome variable.
 This is shown in an unpooled model (which we could also call a fixed effects model) and a hierarchical model (which we could also call a mixed effects model).

 ```{code-cell} ipython3
 import arviz as az